udexon/GOEHDOM/Marxist_TS_CI.md

 ### A Marxist Interpretation of Technological Singularity and Collective Intelligence

+- Muslims as Primary Victims of Technological Singularity
+-  How Homoiconic Graph Theory leads to Collective Intelligence?
+- New Type of Class Struggle
+- Introduction ??
+- Theoretical Basis for Technological Singularity

 While Marxist class struggle has fallen out of fashion in the West, perhaps due to successfully social engineering or media manipulation, it is now regaining audience in the world's stage due to China's emergence.
 Class struggle may better explains the transition of society as FHLAI gains prominence.

 We employ Marxist class struggle to interpret technological singularity, by considering the possibility of "collective intelligence" made of human and machine intelligence, instead of man vs. machine as with conventional interpretation of technological singularity.